 - 48% put money into savings each month

 - 28% who have savings are investing in the market

 Millennials are not what they’re usually stereotyped as.
 They’re more forward-looking and are willing to forego short-term pleasures for long-term rewards.

 Traditionally, RIAs require a minimum AUM ranging from US$250,000 to US$1,000,000.
 However, this filters out a large portion of the market, specifically the millennials.

 Millennials have the heart and burning desire to start their investment journey, but that’s not enough.
 Limited by their asset size, they’re unable to overcome the traditional barrier of entry.
 Ironically, this same barrier prevents RIAs from engaging with them too.

-Even if they are able to, it’ll be much later in the millennial’s financial journey, which may be too late by then.
+Even if they can, it’ll be much later in the millennial’s financial journey, which may be too late by then.

 With the help of Robo-advisory solutions, RIAs no longer have to be handicapped.

-The low initial investment amount and the user-friendly digital interface structure allows any millennial to kick start their investment journey early on.
-Coupled with being digital natives, the provision of such services will enable millennials to connect with RIAs easily.
+The low initial investment amount and the user-friendly digital interface structure allow millennials to kick start their investment journey early on.
+Coupled with being digital natives, such services will enable millennials to connect with RIAs easily.

 In this new digital era, this represents a win-win situation for both clients and RIAs.